Sangeet01/ganga2D_v0/README.md

-PS: Ganga is my mother's name and I wanna honour my work in her name.
+PS: Ganga is my mother's name and I wanna honour my first work in her name.

 PPS: Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.